33 Red Wine Cocktails To Savor With Your Friends

 2. Red Wine Negroni

 Boasting Italian origins and a typical dark orange color, Negroni is a charming cosmopolitan red wine cocktail that pairs well with appetizers and snacks.
+Our friends at Coverguy are fans of this drink.
 Its dry and unmistakable flavor will certainly wow your guests.

 Fill a wine tumbler with shredded ice and pour the liquids in.
 Stir and squeeze in the slice of orange.
 Decorate the glass with orange peel and serve the drink immediately.